albinsadiku/latest-post-grid/README.md

-# Latest Post Grid using GraphQL
+# Latest Post Grid Gutenberg Block with React and GraphQL

 A WordPress Gutenberg block that displays your latest posts in a responsive grid layout.